 Our Compensation Committee consists of Messrs.
-Paul G. Savas (Chair) and Steven M. Cohen.
+Paul G. Savas (Chair) and John A. Fry.
 Because we are a controlled company under the NASDAQ Stock Market listing rules, our Compensation Committee is not required to be fully independent.
-Our Compensation Committee took action by written consent twice during our 2018 fiscal year.
+Our Compensation Committee took action by written consent once during our 2019 fiscal year.
 Our Compensation Committee is responsible for reviewing and recommending policies relating to the compensation and benefits of our directors and employees, including our Chief Executive Officer and other executive officers.

 The Compensation Committee has the sole authority to retain and terminate any compensation consultant to assist in the evaluation of employee compensation and to approve the consultant's fees and the other terms and conditions of the consultant's retention.
-The Compensation Committee may form and delegate authority to subcommittees where appropriate, provided that the subcommittees are composed entirely of directors who satisfy the applicable independence requirement of our Corporate Governance Guidelines and the NASDAQ Stock Market listing rules, subject to any applicable controlled company or other exemption.
+The Compensation Committee may form and delegate authority to subcommittees where appropriate, provided that the subcommittees are composed entirely of directors who satisfy the applicable independence requirement of our Corporate Governance Guidelines and the NASDAQ St ock Market listing rules, subject to any applicable controlled company or other exemption.